punitkatiyar/react-master-guide/09.http-react/json-server/README.md

-# Crate Your Local JSON Server
+# Create Your Local JSON Server

 **JSON Server is a lightweight server that allows you to quickly create a REST API with a JSON file as a data source.
 It's useful for prototyping and front-end development, as it allows you to quickly create a fake API to work with before the real one is ready.**